 Bad news: Passau’s location on rivers has meant periodic flooding through the centuries.

-- Old Bishop’s Residence (Veste Oberhaus in German) – Built high above Passau on the opposite bank of the Danube River, the castle represented the power and wealth of the prince-bishop (and the Catholic church itself) who built it.
+Built high above Passau, the castle represented the power and wealth of the prince-bishop (and the Catholic church itself) who built it.
 The prince-bishop was the town’s top administrator until Passau became secularized in 1803 when Napoleon took over the area.
 You can walk through the ruins, visit the museum (well worth it), eat at the restaurant, and take in the view from the ancient walls.
 From here, you can see how the three rivers come together and even the difference in the color of the Inn River (due to the silt from its journey that originates in the Swiss Alps).
 You can walk up from the street (which we opted to do) or take a bus from Passau.

-Melk Abbey – Sitting high atop a rock in the Wachau Valley in Austria, Melk Abbey (Stift Melk in German) is a UNESCO World Heritage Cultural Site.
-Founded by Benedictine monks in 1089, today, the abbey is still home to monks and still has an operating school.
-There’s elaborate architecture and artwork in all areas of the abbey along with a library with an extensive collection of manuscripts.
-No photography is allowed inside.
+Sitting high atop a rock in the Wachau Valley in Austria, Melk Abbey (Stift Melk) is a UNESCO World Heritage Cultural Site.
+Founded by Benedictine monks in 1089, the abbey is still home to monks.
+It has imperial rooms, a museum, and a library — in addition to a church.
+No photos are allowed inside the Abbey.

-Gottweig Abbey – Another UNESCO World Heritage Cultural Site, Gottweig Abbey is a Benedictine monastery that dates back to 1083 on a hilltop overlooking the Wachau Valley along the Danube River.
+Krems was a brief stop, and we visited Gottweig Abbey.
+Another UNESCO World Heritage Cultural Site, Gottweig Abbey is a Benedictine monastery that dates back to 1083 on a hilltop overlooking the picturesque Wachau Valley along the Danube River.
 The Abbey has vast land holdings, including 13,000 acres of forest.
 Their main income is derived from timber, tourism, and wine.
-There are 42 monks with ties to this monastery; some live here, and others live and work in over 20 parishes in surrounding communities.
-Centuries ago, this was a safe harbor for townspeople to congregate during wartimes.
+Centuries ago, this was also a safe harbor for townspeople to congregate during wartimes.
+We opted for the Abbey tour and a delightful dinner on the terrace overlooking the valley.

 VIENNA, Austria

 Austria’s capital and largest city, Vienna, accounts for about one-third of the country’s population.
 It’s home to several international organizations, including OPEC.
-Sometimes dubbed the City of Music for its rich musical history, it’s also sometimes referred to as City of Dreams because of one of its famous former citizens, Sigmund Freud.
-Its two UNESCO World Heritage Sites (the Historic Center of Vienna and the Palace and Gardens of Schönbrunn) are popular with tourists.
+Sometimes dubbed the City of Music for its rich musical history, it’s also sometimes referred to as the City of Dreams because of one of its famous former citizens, Sigmund Freud.
+Its two UNESCO World Heritage Sites (the Historic Center of Vienna and the Palace and Gardens of Schönbrunn) are popular tourist spots.

 BUDAPEST, Hungary

 Budapest (actually pronounced Budapesht because the “s” in Hungarian is pronounced “sh”) is the capital of Hungary.
 Formed in 1873, Budapest — with a population of over 1.7 million, the tenth largest city in the European Union — is a marriage of two parts.
-Buda sits on the western side of the Danube River (the river is Danu in Hungarian) and Pest on the eastern side.
-It attracts over 14 million visitors annually as it’s become a popular destination.
+Buda sits on the western side of the Danube River (the river is Danu in Hungarian), and Pest sits on the eastern side.

 We had two short days in Budapest, but you may want to add more time to explore all the city offers.
 Many river cruisers add time at the beginning or end of their Viking Grand European Tour cruise (depending on if they are beginning or ending their cruise here), so they have enough time to do this city justice.